Prominent enhancement of axion thermalization rate from axion-kaon interactions

 The phase space integral in Eq.~(\ref{eq.phasespace}) spans the entire energy region.
 However, the unitarized amplitudes are expected to be reliable for $\sqrt{s}\leq1.2~$GeV, since we do not include scattering data at higher energies.
 This necessitates an evaluation of the reliability of axion thermalization rates computed using the unitarized amplitudes.
 We quantify this by computing the partial contribution $\Gamma^{\sqrt{s}\leq1.2~\mathrm{GeV}}_a(T)$, obtained by imposing a cutoff at $\sqrt{s}=1.2~$GeV.
 We verify that for temperatures below $150~$MeV, the $\sqrt{s}\leq1.2~$GeV region contributes over $96\%$ of the total thermalization rate.
 This dominant fraction substantiates the robustness of our results within this temperature regime.

 At temperatures below $T_c$, axions thermalize primarily through interactions with light-flavor hadrons in the SM thermal bath.
 In this temperature region, the axion-pion interaction is long assumed to be the only dominant channel in all the previous works~\cite{Chang:1993gm,Hannestad:2005df,Hannestad:2007dd,Melchiorri:2007cd,Giusarma:2014zza,DEramo:2021psx,DiLuzio:2021vjd,DiLuzio:2022gsc,Notari:2022ffe,Wang:2023xny}.
-The significantly large $a K\to \pi K$ cross sections as revealed by the left and middle panels in Fig.~\ref{fig_cross_sections} clearly challenge this assumption.
-The relative contributions in percentage to the axion thermalization rate from $a\pi\to\pi\pi$ and $a K\to \pi K$ as a function of temperature are given in the right panel of Fig.~\ref{fig_cross_sections}.
+The significantly large $a K\to \pi K$ cross sections as revealed in Fig.~\ref{fig_cross_sections} clearly challenge this assumption.
+The magnitudes and also relative contributions in percentage to the axion thermalization rate from $a\pi\to\pi\pi$ and $a K\to \pi K$ as a function of temperature are given in the left and right panels of Fig.~\ref{fig_thermalrate}, respectively.
 Notably, the $a K\to \pi K$ process starts to contribute more than 40\% of the total rate for $T\gtrsim 110$~MeV, and it exceeds the $a\pi\to\pi\pi$ contribution around $T\gtrsim 130$~MeV.